 The oil flow was finally controlled in September of 2010, five months after the explosion.
-Cleanup required miles of containment booms, nearly 2 million gallons of dispersant, oil-eating microbes and other methods – many of which also proved to be harmful and still millions of animals died and thousands of people were left in financial ruin.
+Cleanup required miles of containment booms, nearly 2 million gallons of dispersant, oil-eating microbes and other methods – many of which also proved to be harmful and still millions of animals died, and thousands of people were left in financial ruin.

 Gulf Oil Spill Legal Resource Center

-Gulf Oil Spill Lawsuits and Settlements
+Gulf Coast Oil Spill Government Fines and Settlements

 By 2010, hundreds of lawsuits were already filed by workers and their families, business owners and residents who had been harmed by the Gulf Oil Spill of Deepwater Horizon.
 BP Exploration and production Inc., along with other companies who owned and operated the Deepwater Horizon platform and drilling rig were named in lawsuits.